seodn/webcontent/smooth-auto-panel-paint/collision-repairs.md

 ### Our Location
 ## Central Location with Easy Motorway Access
+Our Papatoetoe workshop is easily accessible from major motorway routes, making it simple for customers across South Auckland to organise insurance repairs, smash restoration, and courtesy vehicles.

 Easily accessible from Great South Road and the Southern Motorway (SH1), our Papatoetoe workshop at 26C East Tamaki Road serves drivers across Hunters Corner, Otara, Manukau, East Tamaki, and wider South Auckland.

 ---

 ### Customer Reviews
 ## What South Auckland Drivers Say About Our Work
+We are proud to help local drivers, families, and commercial fleet owners restore their vehicles safely with high-quality workmanship and professional insurance support.
 *   *“Smooth Auto Panel & Paint sorted my rear-end accident repair perfectly.
 They managed the claim with AMI directly and gave me a free courtesy car.
 Exceptional service!”* — **Nathan W., Papatoetoe**
 *   *“Highly recommend this shop for smash repairs.
 The paint blend on my bonnet is invisible, and the panel gaps are perfect.
 Brilliant local team.”* — **Priya S., Manukau**
 *   *“Excellent fleet smash repair work.
 They repaired our delivery van's crumpled rear panels and got us back on the road in 3 days.
 Extremely fast.”* — **Dave L., Otara**